 The heart of our mission is protecting the natural lands and waters that make Minnesota amazing.
-Since our first project in 1993, we have protected over 55,000 acres of habitat and 1.6 million feet of shoreline across our state.
+Since our first project in 1993, we have protected over 75,000 acres of habitat and over 460 miles of shoreline across our state.

 While Minnesota has many acres of land devoted to public parks and natural areas, there are countless places where development and other land uses threaten the quality of wildlife habitat or the purity of our waters.
 These are the farms, forests, natural shorelines and undeveloped properties owned by individuals and families that when protected, add value to the public lands that already serve us well.